 - Now the real work begins.
 Cut out your pattern and place it on the board.
 Use double-sided tape if you need to, to keep it in place.
 (I didn't, and I had no problems with slippage, but it kind of depends on how smooth your wood is whether you will need tape.)

-- Using your marker, make small dots just outside the pattern, the whole way around.
-I didn't measure these but they are approximately ⅓" apart.
+- Using your marker, make small dots along the perimeter of the shape, just outside the paper pattern, the whole way around.
+I didn't measure these but they are approximately ⅓" or maybe 1 cm apart.

 - Next, measure the nails around the outside of the board.
 I made mine exactly ½" apart the whole way around.

 6. Remove the pattern and begin hammering your nails in.
-I started in the center and worked my way to the outside, doing the ring around the outside last.
+I started the first nail in the center and worked my way to the outside, doing the ring around the outside last.

 7. It is easiest if you use flat jewelry pliers or needle nose pliers to hold the tiny nails.
 It is easy to get them crooked, so the jewelry pliers make a big difference in keeping them mostly straight.